Visit Fine Woodworking

 I used the European type hinges by Blum..
 They are 110 degree opening and are the screw type, not the dowel type.
 If you use these you'll need a 35MM hinge boring bit (available where you buy the hinges) and the mounting plates (be sure you order them for 1/2" overlay).
 I really like these hinges because they are hidden, they operate extremely well and are reasonably priced when you buy them in bulk ($1.53 each).

 I used 3/8" acrylic for the plate that my Porter Cable, fixed based, 3-1/2HP router is mounted to.
 The proper location of this plate in your top is critical in that the center of the plate must be in the center of the router compartment and the center of the router mounted to the center of the acrylic plate.
-I suggest you temporarily clamp the top to the carcass and use a plumb bob to locate the location of the top in relation to the center of the dust collection port in the router compartment.
+I suggest you temporarily clamp the top to the carcase and use a plumb bob to locate the location of the top in relation to the center of the dust collection port in the router compartment.

 One thing I didn't touch on was the actual router bit holders.
 Because there are seven drawers in this table, there is plenty of room for all sorts of router-related accessories and bits.
 Again, I feel the method of how you display the bits in each drawer to be user defined as this will give you something to putz around with.
 If you decide to build this cabinet and feel you've come up with something snazzy, I'd like to hear from you.
 If you have any questions just Email ME.